-Director of Access and Scottish/EU Admissions
+Director of UK/EU Admissions and Access

-Phone: 01334 46 2346
+Phone: 01334 46 3328

 When making offers to students who are care leavers, the Admissions team will look at each application on an individual basis.
 Admissions officers will also take into account any mitigating circumstances affecting students who have been in care, as per the contextual admissions policy.